italoosorio/SilkBuilder-Doc/js_object/Input.js.md

 <a name="Input+getID"></a>

 ### getID()
-Returns the component's' unique identifier.
+Returns the component's unique identifier.

 **Kind**: instance method of [<code>Input</code>](#Input)
 <a name="Input+getInputID"></a>